A novel method for calculating relative free energy of similar molecules in two environments: Demonstrations of the decoupling analysis and the separate transformations

 \subsection{Simulation Protocol}

 We have used the Gromos53a6 force field parameters from ATB server \cite{malde2011automated} for both p-Cresol and p-Chlorophenol (p-CH3 and p-Cl) along with spc water model during the simulations.
 The rhombic dodecahedron box, with a minimum distance of 1nm between the solute (the p-CH3 or p-Cl molecule) and the box edge to prevent interactions of the molecule with its periodic copy in the adjacent cell, was used.
 The rhombic dodecahedron was selected since it provides a more effective packing of periodic images than rectangular boxes.
-After minimization and equilibration (200 ps), 1 ns of MD simulations were performed under NPT ensemble, in both vacuum and water at each of the 10 equi-spaced intermediate states ($\lambda$ states) including the initial ($\lambda=0$) and final states ($\lambda=1$).
+After minimization and equilibration (200 ps), 20 ns and 1 ns of MD simulations were performed in vacuum and water respectively under NVT and NPT ensembles, at each of the 19 equi-spaced intermediate states ($\lambda$ states) including the initial ($\lambda=0$) and final states ($\lambda=1$).
 For each of the $\lambda$ states, first the coulomb terms were relaxed followed by VDW terms.
 We have computed the free energy difference between solvation of p-CH3 and p-Cl using the BAR (Bennett's acceptance ratio) method \cite{bennett1976efficient}.